sun47451685/cim540/hw/midterm/readme.md

 C : Clear canvas.
 S : Save canvas to PNG file.
 L Shift: Hide the menu.

+you can also use your mouse to click those function buttons.
 ////////////////////////////////////////////
 //orginal example
 //https://blog.csdn.net/qq_40216805/article/details/85415233